What do you do on spring weekend in Newfoundland when there's not enough snow to ski but still too much to bike?

 - Overnight: Air B n' B - Mark's two bedroom apartment

-Sign up with my referral link and get $50 CAD off your first trip on Airbnb!!
+Sign up with my referral link and save up to $50 CAD on your first Airbnb stay!!

 Day 4: Indoor Rock Climbing